Data Centers in Milwaukee

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Milwaukee as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated network extensions to the primary hub in Chicago, approximately 90 miles away.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Milwaukee itself, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via low-latency network extensions to the dense interconnection ecosystem in Chicago.
+Private network connections are the standard for achieving secure, high-performance cloud access.

 Power Analysis

-Average Cost Of Power: Industrial power rates in the Milwaukee area generally range from $0.08 to $0.10 per kWh, as of September 2025.
-This competitive pricing structure can result in significant operational savings compared to more expensive coastal markets.
+Average Cost Of Power Industrial power pricing in the Milwaukee area ranges from approximately $0.08 – $0.11/kWh, as of September 2025.
+These rates provide a significant operational cost advantage compared to more expensive power markets on the East and West Coasts.

 Market Access, Business & Tax Climate